Components

 QRIDA is leading a competitive selection process for the grants, with successful EOI applicants invited to submit a full application.
 Key application dates can be found below.

-Grants were available for up to $200,000 with a 50 per cent cash contribution requirement from applicants to fund projects which provide unique opportunities to generate economic and employment opportunities related to primary production value chains across rural and remote Queensland.
+Grants are available for up to $200,000 with a 50 per cent cash contribution requirement from applicants to fund projects which provide unique opportunities to generate economic and employment opportunities related to primary production value chains across rural and remote Queensland.

 Example projects eligible under the scheme could include: